jelhub/scimgateway/README.md

 ### v0.5.2
 [ENHANCEMENT]

-- One or more of following authentication/authorization methods are supported:
+- One or more of following authentication/authorization methods are accepted:
   - Basic Authentication
   - Bearer token - shared secret
   - Bearer token - Standard JSON Web Token (JWT)